- Plesk for Linux

 - Plesk will be unavailable

 - Websites will stay online

-Note: To find out if your operating system supports the next release, visit the Plesk Lifecycle Policy page.
+Notes: To find out if your operating system is supported by the next Plesk release, visit the Plesk Lifecycle Policy page.

 Table of Contents